-The emulsion-type sausages were prepared following conventional processing formulation as depicted in Table 1.
+The emulsion-type sausages were prepared following conventional processing and formulation as depicted in Table 1.
 The sodium and potassium lactates were kindly provided by PURAC (commercially called NaL PurasalS® and KL (PurasalP®, Brazil).
 After processing, the meat emulsion was mechanically embedded (Mainca, model EC12, Spain) in permeable cellulose casings (VISKASE Brazil, 24 mm ø), cooked, cooled in a water/ice bath, manually peeled, vacuum packed and stored in a controlled cold chamber at 4-7°C during research.
 The physico-chemical analysis were carried out after 2 weeks (14 days) of storage.

-The sodium and potassium contents were determined following AOAC [7], recommendations.
-Color was measured using a Hunter Lab Colorquest II (Hunter Associates Laboratory Inc., Virginia, USA) colorimeter with a 20mm port size, illuminant D65 and a 10° standard observer.
-CIELAB L, a and b values were determined as indicators of lightness, redness and yellowness.
+The sodium and potassium contents were following determined AOAC [7], recommendations.
+Color was measured using a Hunter Lab Colorquest II (Hunter Associates Laboratory Inc., Virginia, USA) colorimeter with a 20mm port size, illuminant $D{65}$ and a 10° standard observer.
+CIELAB L\, a\ and b\ values were determined as indicators of lightness, redness and vellowness.
 Color was measured at different points on the internal portion and on the surface of the products.
 All measurements were taken at room temperature (25°C).